HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 In response to these requirements we calibrated certain key requirements for developing subsystems.

-#### M5 Stack
+#### IoT device

 * The M5Stack had to be communicative and send necessary data to the desktop application and website application - enabling tracing functionality for Guardian cycle with JSON route data sent via Hive MQTT.
-* The Stack had to fully render an RGB LED matrix to display the cyclists state (maneuvers and emergency) to fellow road users - enabling complete safety.
+* The Stack had to fully render an RGB LED matrix to display the cyclists state (manoeuvres and emergency) to fellow road users - enabling complete safety.
 * The UI of the Stack had to be clean and clear preventing the cyclist from losing focus whilst cycling and dealing with needless distractions.
 * The M5Stack UI had to be intuitive for all age ranges - enabling any cyclist of any level of experience to effectively use the GuardianCycle - satisfying the wide user pool of potential users.
 * The route log functionality was developed to enable users to gain some cycling data and try and beat their own personal best times.
 This would satisfy user priorities for improvement.
+* The M5 Stack had to detect incidents (using its internal gyroscope) and initiate an emergency event - functionality not included in the minimum viable product.
+* The M5 Stick had to allow users to manually initiate an emergency event, or cancel an emergency event in the event of automatic detection.

-#### Desktop Application
+#### Desktop application

 * Allow users to see information about the rides they have completed.
 Information must include information about speed, distance and the count of calories burned to fulfil [User Story 1](#user-story-1) and [User Story 2](#user-story-2).
 * Clearly show this information to the user in a clean and intuitive UI.
 Maps of previous routes were used to create a visually pleasing UI and provide more information about previous routes.